jamesbeat/drupaldrop/README.md

 ## Preparations

 ### Install XAMPP
+XAMPP is a program that installs an apache server, MySQL Server and FTP Server in easy to maintain package on your system.
+So you can do all of your development on your local machine.

 1. Install [XAMPP](https://www.apachefriends.org/index.html) on your local machine
 2. Make XAMPP a bit more secure, so only you can access its databases